 ONE PAGE PROFILES

-A one-page profile is a single sheet of paper with three headings – what people like and admire about me; what's important to me; and how best to support me.
-In Nant-y-Parc Primary School, we (on occasions) also include targets where necessary to support our learners in the best possible way.
-These targets may be addressed through in class intervention, or small group intervention which takes place beyond the class.
+A one-page profile is a single sheet of paper with three headings: what people like and admire about me, what's important to me, and how best to support me.
+In Nant-y-Parc Primary School, we (on occasion) also include targets where necessary to support our learners in the best possible way.
+These targets may be addressed through in-class intervention or small group intervention that takes place beyond the class.

 What is an IDP?

-The Individual Development Plan (IDP) is a single plan that is put in place after determining that a pupil has ALN.
-The IDP includes a description of the child/young person's ALN, and the Additional Learning Provision (ALP) put in place in order to meet those needs must be noted.
+The Individual Development Plan (IDP) is a single plan created after determining that a pupil has ALN.
+The IDP includes a description of the child/young person's ALN, and the Additional Learning Provision (ALP) implemented to meet those needs must be noted.

 How is the IDP drawn?

-A Person Centred Review is undertaken in order to ensure that learners and their families are placed at the centre of planning, reviewing and making decisions about what matters in their lives, and the support, namely the additional provision, they require in order to achieve their aspirations (further details can be found in PCP section below).
+A Person-Centred Review is undertaken to ensure that learners and their families are placed at the centre of planning, reviewing, and making decisions about what matters in their lives and the support, namely the additional provision, they require to achieve their aspirations (further details can be found in the PCP section below).

 Who will be present?